 Responsible adults usually make responsible choices and the same applies here.

 I think by now you’re beginning to understand my perspective on what some have called a music addiction disorder.
-You might have a different disorder if you can’t stand listening to music and don’t do it consciously at least once a day.
+You might have a different kind of disorder if you can’t stand listening to music at least once a day.

 Now that you’ve seen our take on M.A.D. – do you think you have Music Addiction Disorder?
 Does the amount of time you spend watching music interfere with your daily life?
 Do you spend way too much money buying new albums, records, or audio equipment?